Matthew Stafford: Personal life

 At Georgia, Stafford met cheerleader Kelly Hall, the sister of former NFL player and current New York Giants assistant quarterbacks coach Chad Hall.
-They were married on April 4, 2015, and have four daughters.
+They got married on April 4, 2015, and have four daughters.
 In April 2019, Kelly Stafford stated on Instagram that she had a brain tumor.
-She underwent a 12-hour surgery on April 17, 2019.
+Kelly underwent a 12-hour surgery on April 17.
 Stafford took time off from being with the Lions, as training camp started up shortly after Kelly's surgery.

 In 2015, Stafford donated $1 million to the S.A.Y.
 Detroit Play Center.
-In 2018, Stafford was the Lions' Walter Payton Man of the Year nominee.
+Three years later, Stafford was the Lions' Walter Payton Man of the Year nominee.
 Prior to the 2020 NFL season, the Stafford family donated $1.5 million to the University of Georgia.
 The donation funded social justice initiatives and scholarships for needy students.
 Around 2021, the Stafford family donated $1 million with the purpose of funding an educational center in Detroit after the couple had left for Los Angeles.

 Stafford is the godfather of Dylan Raiola, who was the top football recruit in 2024.
-Raiola is the starting quarterback for the Nebraska Cornhuskers, and is the son of Dominic Raiola who was teammates with Stafford with the Lions from 2009 to 2014.
+Raiola is the currently with the Oregon Ducks.
+He was the starting quarterback for the Nebraska Cornhuskers..
+He is the son of Dominic Raiola, who was teammates with Stafford with the Lions from 2009 to 2014.

-During the 2023 NFL season, Stafford agreed to appear in the second season of the Netflix streaming series Quarterback.